stefan-hoeck/idris2-digest/docs/Main.md

 # Main: Point of Entry

-In this section, we are going to have a look at the first couple of steps taken when invoking the `main` function, and provide links to where additional information can be found.
+In this section we are going to have a look at the first couple of steps taken when invoking the `main` function, and provide links to where additional information can be found.